mccarthy-m-g/mccoy-and-spock-2287/README.md

 ## Reproducible manuscript files

 The `mccoy-and-spock-2287-distill.Rmd` file includes a complete example of a reproducible manuscript, along with detailed explanations of important concepts for writing and coding in R Markdown documents.
-The knitted manuscript can be viewed [here](https://mccarthy-m-g.github.io/mccoy-and-spock-2287/mccoy-and-spock-2287-distill.html).
+Its output is styled with `distill`.
+View the [complete manuscript](https://mccarthy-m-g.github.io/mccoy-and-spock-2287/mccoy-and-spock-2287-distill.html).

 The `mccoy-and-spock-2287-pilot.Rmd` file contains a shorter example intended for introducing beginners to some of the central concepts of R Markdown, such as inline R code, embedding figues, and using bibtex citations.
-The knitted manuscript can be viewed [here](https://mccarthy-m-g.github.io/mccoy-and-spock-2287/mccoy-and-spock-2287-pilot.html).
+View the [pilot manuscript](https://mccarthy-m-g.github.io/mccoy-and-spock-2287/mccoy-and-spock-2287-pilot.html).

 The `mccoy-and-spock-2287-papaja.Rmd` file contains the same content as `mccoy-and-spock-2287-distill.Rmd`; it is simply intended to demonstrate `papaja's` APA style output.
-The knitted manuscript can be viewed [here](https://mccarthy-m-g.github.io/mccoy-and-spock-2287/mccoy-and-spock-2287-papaja.pdf).
+View the [APA manuscript](https://mccarthy-m-g.github.io/mccoy-and-spock-2287/mccoy-and-spock-2287-papaja.pdf).